aidanmclaughlin/Aidan-Bench/README.md

 3. Contextual attention
 4. Instruction following

-**Aidan Bench is weakly correlated with Lmsys, reveals poor GPT-4o performance, and surprisingly impressive Mistral Large 2 performance.**
+**Aidan Bench is weakly correlated with Lmsys, has no score ceiling, and aligns with real-world open-ended mode use.**

 # Methodology